Karaman has been an important settlement for about 10.000 years due to its geographic location, its climate and plant cover.

 The Life Index in Provinces study was first published by TUIK in 2016.
 The Life Index in Provinces study covers a total of 41 indicators under the dimensions of housing, working life, income and wealth, health, education, environment, security, civic participation, access to infrastructure services, social life, life satisfaction, which have a great impact on individual life.
 In this study, Karaman ranked 25th among 81 provinces.

 Karamanoglu Mehmetbey University is the university of Karaman.It is founded by state.
 Karamanoğlu Mehmet Bey University has 11 faculties, 2 graduate schools, 6 vocational schools, 3 institutes and 22 research centers.
-The number of students at Karamanoğlu Mehmetbey University is 17.305 and the number of academic personel is 738.
-There are 426 academic staff in the university.
-Since its establisment 14.103 associate degree, 13.483 Bachelor's degree, 630 Master and 15 Doctorate students have been graduated from Karamanoğlu Mehmetbey University.
+The number of students at Karamanoğlu Mehmetbey University is 21.643 and number of academic and administrative staff is 1.163.
+Since its establisment 39.894 students have been graduated from Karamanoğlu Mehmetbey University.
 Karamanoğlu Mehmetbey University meets the needs of engineers and technical staff trained for the Food and Energy sectors that stand out in the region.

-Karaman province has a literacy rate of % 98,01 in terms of basic education.
-This ratio is %97,24 in Turkey.
-The proportion of women in illiterate population is higher than men.
+Karaman province has a literacy rate of 98.21% in terms of basic education.
+In Türkiye, this rate is 97.52.
+In Karaman, The proportion of women in illiterate population is higher than men.

 Karaman is effective in biscuit, chocolate, cake wafer, flour, bulgur, pasta, fruit storage and processing industry, packaging, textile, animal products industry, milk and dairy products, agriculture and food machinery industry, feed industry, forest products processing and mining industry.
 It is among the promising cities with its companies that have a say in country economy.